What's the Fastest Way to Sell My House in Florida?

 Quick Answer

 Sell to a cash buyer.
-Cash offers can come in within 24-48 hours, and you can close in 7-14 days.
-No repairs, no showings, no financing delays.
+Cash offers can come in after property review, and you can close when title, payoff, access, and seller documents are ready.
+No pre-sale repairs, no public showings, and no buyer financing contingency.

 Your Options, Ranked by Speed